ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/forms/README.md

 ```

 A complete range shall have a `null` index, because it spans the complete range, but we set it to 1 to ensure we can
 join tables on index.
-We do this, because a condition involving `null` in a join (e.g., `null = some_value` or
-`null = null`) always evaluates to false, which would cause incorrect joining results.

 ### Calculating index start dates

 For finer resolutions (`YEAR`, `QUARTER`, `DAY`), the approach will be the following: at first, we will take a look at
 the `stratification_bounds` start date.
-This date will be the minimum starting date of the stratification, hereinafter
+This date will be the minimum starting date of the stratification, subsequently
 referred to as "index date".
 We will also create a field for the year start of this date and the quarter start of this
 date.